-Nobody likes a wardrobe malfunction.
-Especially when we’re not even trying to be risque.
-We want our jeans to fit just right in the frontand in the back, our button-downs sans gape, and we’d like to completely avoid the dreaded VPL at all costs.
-In this installment of AFAF, we're talking about how to keep your nips from showing through your shirt causing unwanted attention and embarrassment.
-Because once we finally shed our winter layers, we’d still like our nips to stay covered, TYVM.
+Nobody likes a wardrobe malfunction...especially when you’re not trying to be risqué.
+We want our jeans to fit just right in the frontand in the back, our button-downs sans gape and we’d like to completely avoid the dreaded VPL at all costs.
+And as much as we're all about freeing the titties, sometimes we need full coverage and a bra isn't cutting it.
+Keep your girls holstered and sittin' pretty in any outfit with these tried-and-true bra alternatives.

 So how do we address this fashion faux pas in a world that both rejects *and* accepts the visible nipple?
 “Nipple coverage is ultimately a personal preference,” says Jaclyn Fu, co-founder of Pepper, an undergarment company designed specifically for women with small boobs.
 Whether big breasted or small chested, we all have nipples and sometimes it seems like they have a mind of their own.
 There are two main solutions to keep your perky pair from stealing the show.